Arizona BetMGM Bonus Code - First Bet Offer: Up to $1500 Back in Bonus Bets

 How to Bet

-Wanting to use BetMGM to make a wager?
-Signing up is simple.
-Just grab your computer, phone, or mobile device, along with a method of payment for your first deposit.
-Then follow our link, and the BetMGM site or app will take you through the sign-up process.
+Never used BetMGM before?
+Getting started is easy.
+To register, all you need is a computer or mobile device, plus a method of payment for your first deposit.
+Simply follow our link, and the BetMGM site or app will guide you through the sign-up process.

-Looking to place a bet but don't know where to start?
-Consider some of the most common betting types, such as the moneyline, spread, and over/under.
-A moneyline bet means that you think one of the teams will win.
-Simple as that!
-And if they do, and you bet $10 on odds of -110, you'd get $19 back.
+If you're looking to put money on a game matchup today but want some help getting started, here's a quick primer.
+Wagering on the moneyline, spread, and over/under are some of the most common ways to make bets.
+A moneyline bet means that you think one of the teams will win the game.
+Pretty simple, right?
+If you bet $10 with -110 odds and the team you picked does win, you'd get back $19.

-While it can be a bit more complicated, betting against the spread can provide a bigger payout in certain situations.
-If a team, for example, is -6 on the spread, the -6 means that they must win by at least seven points to "cover the spread."
-But if they don't win by enough points, tie, or lose, then their opponent will "cover" the spread, making them the correct side of the bet.
+While it can be a tad more complicated, betting against the point spread can offer a larger payout or better chance to win in certain situations.
+If a team, for example, is +3, the +3 means that they must win, tie, or lose by no more than the spread amount to "cover."
+But if their opponent wins by more than the spread, then they will "cover" the spread, making them the correct side of the bet.

-Looking for an easier way to bet on a game?
+Seeking a simpler way to bet on a game?
 Try wagering on the over/under (or point total).
-Simply pick whether you think the combined score of both teams at the end of the game will be higher or lower than the set "total."
+Simply pick whether you think the combined score of both teams at the conclusion of the game will be higher or lower than the over/under.
 That's all there is to it.
+If you, say, bet $10 on the over (with odds of -110), you'd get back $19 if the final score is higher than the set total.

 Games in Arizona Today